msternbach/NFL-Defensive-Schemes-Analysis/README.md

 method has flaws as a team can run a coverage much more than normal in a game, but they aren’t running one coverage the whole game, so you can’t completely gauge if a player is necessarily worse or better against a certain coverage.
 That is why it’s more accurate to say that I was measuring quarterback performance against defensive schemes than coverages.
 That being said I couldn’t find any play by play data, so I’d say I picked the best possible method given the data I had.

+## Football Terminology (Please read if you don't have much football knowledge):

+In football a defense calls a play on every down to combat whatever the offense had called.
+There are all sorts of variations of those defensive plays but they will almost always be in one of seven defensive coverage shells: cover 0, cover 1, cover 2, cover 2 man, cover 3, cover 4, and cover 6.
+Cover 0, 1, and 2 man are types of man coverages where defensive players are matched up against each receiver and guard them man to man.
+In cover 1 there is one safety dropped back in zone coverage, in cover 2 man there are two safeties dropped back in zone, and cover 0 there are no safeties.
+Cover 0 is arguably the most risky coverage as there are no safeties dropped back to help out if someone can’t guard their man.
+Cover 2, cover 3, cover 4 and cover 6 are types of zone coverage.
+Zone coverage is when every defensive player in coverage guards a specified area of the field i.e. a zone.
+In cover 2 there are two players dropped back in deep zones while the rest of the players in zones play closer to the quarterback.
+In cover 3 three defensive players drop back into deep zones and cover 4 four players are dropped back.
+Cover 6 is a little different where instead of six players dropping back it is splitting the field in half and playing cover 2 on one side of the field and cover 4 on the other.

+Fantasy points are used to score player's performance in way that can be applied to fantasy football.
+Quarterbacks are given fantasy points for every yard, touchdown, interception, and fumble.
+The higher the points the better.

+Expected Points Added, commonly referred to as EPA, is a measure of how well a team performs relative to expectation.
+For example, if a team starts a drive on the 50-yard line, its expected points to start the drive would be about 2.5.
+If the team ends the drive with a field goal, thus gaining 3 points, its EPA for that drive would be found by subtracting its expected points from how many points it actually gained, 3 – 2.5 or 0.5 EPA.
+This same logic can be applied to individual plays.
+Say the Chiefs start with the ball first-and-10 from their 25-yard line, where its expected points would be about 1.06.
+If Patrick Mahomes throws a 15-yard completion, making it first-and-10 on the
+KC 40-yard line, where the expected points is now 1.88, the EPA of that play would be 1.88 – 1.06 or 0.82.
+In other words, that completion increased the Chiefs’ expected points on that drive by just over three-fourths of a point.(source: https://www.the33rdteam.com/epa-explained/)